Home

 Then I should see a prototype banner

 And the banner should say "This is a ResearchOps prototype.
-Do not enter real participant personal data."
+Do not enter real participant data in this prototype."

 Scenario: Navigate using the primary navigation